compusciencing/compusciencing.github.io/_posts/2018-12-11-dipto-csc-799-report.md

 # Student t-test

 Let me start by telling a story.
 There was a person named William Sealy Gosset.
-He worked at Guiness Brewery over a hundred years ago.
+He worked at Guiness Brewery over one hundred years ago.
 He came up with a statistical test to show the difference between barley yield from two fields.
-When he wanted to publish the test, he was nervous, and instead of publishing it in his name, he used the pseudo name 'Student'.
+When he wanted to publish the test, he was nervous, and instead of publishing it in his name, he used the pseudonym 'Student'.
 To this day, this test is known as Student's t-test instead of Gosset's t-test.

 # What is t-test?
 Imagine, you have two fields of same crops - field 1 and field 2.
 May be, you want to compare the productions of these two fields with respect to a certain criteria.
 However, obviously it's not wise to cut the crops from the whole fields for this.
 A test on samples from both these fields should be enough.
 Look at the following image: